 All of this gripping and repetitive movement can lead to thumb carpometacarpal osteoarthritis (CMC OA).
-CMC OA is a common disease, affecting up to 11% of men and 33% of women in their 50s and 60s.1 CMC OA is characterized by the erosion of joint cartilage, swelling, and pain most common at the base of the thumb.2 As dental hygienists, the repeated gripping, twisting, and turning of instruments with the thumb and fingers that we do during patient care may worsen the arthritis of this joint.
-There appears to be scant research on CMC OA and dental hygienists.
-But generally, the incidence of osteoarthritis in female dentists tends to surpass that of male dentists as female dentists approach middle-age.3
+CMC OA is characterized by the erosion of joint cartilage, swelling, and pain, most common at the base of the thumb.2 It’s estimated that CDC OA affects 5.8% of men and 7.3% of women in their 50s and 33.1% of men and 39% of women in their 80s.1 As dental hygienists, the repeated gripping, twisting, and turning of instruments with the thumb and fingers that we do during patient care may worsen the arthritis of this joint.3

 Use Upper Body Mechanics

 Many of us have come across exercises for hand health or tips on choosing and using dental hygiene instruments to strengthen and protect our hands.
-Most of us do not think about how to use our hands properly when we are at home doing basic daily tasks.
+However, we may not think about how to use our hands properly when we are at home doing basic daily tasks.